caraya/personal-blog/content/blog/new-features-in-css-multi-column-layout.md

 These features are part of the CSS Multi-Column Layout Module Level 2 specification, which is currently a working draft.
 Browser support is limited or non-existent.
 Verify compatibility before using these features in production.
 !!!

+## Current Browser Support & Flags

+As of February 2026, the implementation status is as follows:

+* Chromium (Chrome/Edge): Support for `column-height` is available behind the Experimental Web Platform features flag.
+You can enable it by navigating to chrome://flags/#enable-experimental-web-platform-features.
+Support for `column-wrap` is currently in active development and follows the same flag.
+* Firefox: No public signal for implementation has been released yet.
+* Safari: No public signal for implementation has been released yet.

 ## The Challenge of Content Flow

 In current multi-column layouts, content flows from one column to the next based on the container's height.
 If content exceeds that height, it overflows, often leading to awkward visual breaks.